 Orlando Theme Park Shuttle Buses

-You definitely want your iDrive hotel to offer shuttle buses to the Walt Disney Parks (they will drop you off at Epcot, you can use the monorail and buses from there to the other parks) and Universal Studios.
+You definitely want your iDrive hotel to offer shuttle buses to from International Drive to Disney as the Walt Disney Parks are a good journey from iDrive (they will drop you off at Epcot, you can use the monorail and buses from there to the other parks) and a short trip to Universal Studios.
 In the morning you can expect the journey to Epcot (Disney) to take about 30-40 minutes and 15 minutes on the way back, depending on the time of night (we left at 10pm) and year (we were there in low season).
 The bus to Universal Studios only takes about 10 minutes, but depending on where your hotel is located on iDrive you might be able to walk!

 Hidden Costs of iDrive Hotels